 The RIM Port Botany Container Movement Efficiency Scheme (NSW) uses the Road Infrastructure Management (RIM) application of the National Telematics Framework.

-This container access scheme is administered by Transport for NSW (TfNSW) to:
+This scheme is made available by Transport for NSW to:

 - improve the safety and efficiency of freight movements between Port Botany and freight centres in the greater Sydney area; and

 - improve access and road infrastructure investment decisions.

 To participate in the scheme, transport operators must conform with the requirements specified within Part B of the Notice that will be published on the National Heavy Vehicle Regulator website.

 Find out more details on the scheme by downloading a copy of the RIM Port Botany Container Movement Efficiency Scheme (NSW) document.